artperrin/Extra-simple-GAN/study.md

 | Generator | [32, 32, 16] |
 | Discriminator | [16, 16] |

-Generator takes a 2D-latent vector as input and the discriminator's features are 2D vector.
+Generator takes a 2D-latent vector as input and the discriminator's features are 2D vectors.
 The batch size is 512, learning rate is 5e-4, epochs number 1000.

-This dropout is applied only for the generator, on the visible layer.
+This dropout is applied to the generator only, on the visible layer.

 ### Dropout p=0.5

-We see that the model is quite robust:
+We see that the model is quite robust but the approximation is somewhat clumsy:

 * first try:
 ![p.5_1](./study_assets/lr5e-4_epochs1000_1.PNG)